Arm Cortex-A53 processor

 #include "uart_stdout.h" #include <stdio.h> int main(void) { uint32_t errors = 0; UartStdOutInit(); printf("Hello SoCLabs MegaSoC\n"); UartEndSimulation(); }

-And the output we get form simulation is:
+And the output we get from simulation is:

 uartcapture: Generating output file logs/uart.log using MCD 00000003 @ megasoc_tb.u_uart_capture